gabriel-dotcom/REST_API/README.md

 # REST_API
-This is a simple API for searching internal VMs in our database
+This is a simple API for searching internal VMs in our database.

 For security reasons I didn't add the bank's configuration data.